QizheCui/Diabetes-Squad/README.md

 Click [here](https://data.mendeley.com/datasets/wj9rwkp9c2/1/files/2eb60cac-96b8-46ea-b971-6415e972afc9)

 # Background
+Diabetes is one of the leading causes of death in the world, with an estimated 422 million people affected worldwide (WHO) (2020).
+Recently, there has been a surge in research to increase the chance of early detection.
+We tested 4 different supervised ML models including Logistic Regression, K- nearest neighbours, Random forest and SVM, to see which performed most accurately in predicting diabetes.

 # Initial Visualzation
 By our initial scatter plot, we found out that age, HbA1c and BMI are strong indicators of diabetes as shown below: